-NOTICE IS HEREBY GIVEN that the 2015 Annual Meeting of Stockholders of FormFactor, Inc. will be held at our principal executive offices located at 7005 Southfront Road, Livermore, California 94551, on Friday, May 1, 2015, at 3:00 p.m., Pacific Daylight Time, for the following purposes:
+NOTICE IS HEREBY GIVEN that the 2016 Annual Meeting of Stockholders of FormFactor, Inc. will be held at our principal executive offices located at 7005 Southfront Road, Livermore, California 94551, on Friday, May 20, 2016, at 3:00 p.m., Pacific Daylight Time, for the following purposes:

-1. Election of two Class III directors to our Board of Directors, each to serve on our Board of Directors for a term of three years or until his successor has been elected and qualified or until his earlier death, resignation or removal.
+1. Election of three Class I directors to our Board of Directors, each to serve on our Board of Directors for a term of three years or until his or her successor has been elected and qualified or until his or her earlier death, resignation or removal.
 The director nominees are: